open-telemetry/opentelemetry-specification/specification/metrics/api.md

 allowing the rate, the mean, and range of input values to be monitored.

-Example uses for `ValueRecorder` that are non-additive:
+Example uses for `ValueRecorder` that are grouping:

 - capture any kind of timing information
 - capture the acceleration experienced by a pilot
 - capture nozzle pressure of a fuel injector
 - capture the velocity of a MIDI key-press.

-Example _additive_ uses of `ValueRecorder` capture measurements that are additive, but where we may have an interest in the distribution of values and not only the sum:
+Example _adding_ uses of `ValueRecorder` capture measurements that are adding, but where we may have an interest in the distribution of values and not only the sum:

 - capture a request size